|Topic: Confined space – Monitoring||Issued by: V.P.,WorkSafe Services|

 (d) the concentration of an air contaminant does not exceed 5% of the lower explosive limit or lower flammability limit of the air contaminant when the confined space work is riveting, welding, flame cutting or other fire or spark producing work,

 (e) the concentration of air contaminants and physical agents meet the requirements of this Regulation,

-(e) the concentration, level or percentage referred to in paragraphs (a) to (d) is able to be maintained during the period of proposed occupancy of the confined space by the employee,
+(f) the concentration or percentage referred to in paragraphs (a) to (e) can be maintained during the period of proposed occupancy in the confined space,

 How is the competent person able to verify that the levels in (a) to (d) are able to be maintained unless they have constant monitoring?